dyfet/libcpr/FEATURES.md

 Hi resolution monotonic clocking functions and monotonic thread support.
 This supports converting monotonic timepoint for use with poll, select, ppoll, and pselect as well as with time\_t system time.
+This also supports monotonic deadline clock timing using pthread conditionals.

 ## cpr/endian.h